Horizontally quasiconvex envelope in the Heisenberg group: H-convex hull

 with $L>0$ large so that all of the assumptions in Theorem \ref{thm scheme bdry} are satisfied for any $n>0$.
 We thus have $Q(f)\in C(\Oba)$ and \eqref{appl3}.

 Note that $\coh(E)\subset\{p\in \H: Q(f)(p)<0\}$ holds, since the right hand side is h-quasiconvex and contains $E$.
-In order to show \eqref{appl2}, it thus suffices to prove the opposite implication.
+In order to show \eqref{appl2}, it thus suffices to prove the reverse implication.
 To this end, we recall from Proposition \ref{prop metric-quasi} that

 is an h-quasiconvex function in $\H$.
 We adopt the same proof of Proposition \ref{prop lower} to construct an h-quasiconvex function $\ul{f}:=g\circ \psi_{\coh(E)}$ in $\Omega$ satisfying $f(p)\geq \ul{f}(p)$ for all $p\in \Omega$, where $g$ is determined by the modulus of continuity $\omega_f$ of $f$, given by \eqref{g-fun}.
 It follows that